 Cromlix Hotel, Cromlix

-Renovation has transformed this stunning 17th century castle while retaining the essential charm and character of the era.
-One of Scotland’s premier hotel and event venues, the Crossbasket Castle is steeped in the history of Scotland.
+One of Scotland’s premier hotel and event venues, Crossbasket Castle is steeped in the history of Scotland.
 Observe the immaculately presented beauty and grandeur of traditional architecture, restored using traditional crafters and materials.
 Crossbasket offers both peace and tranquillity, striking a careful balance between tradition and modernity.
-Sumptuous fine-dining is offered from the Roux culinary dynasty, showcasing the best of Scotland’s renowned larder.
+Sumptuous fine dining is offered by the Roux culinary dynasty, showcasing the best of Scotland’s renowned larder.